Start an Online Visit with The Urgency Room from Anywhere in Minnesota

-What is Online Care?
+What Is Online Care?

 Online care at The Urgency Room gives you access to the same providers you would find onsite, from the convenience of your home.
 Available from 8am to 8pm, daily, without an appointment.
 Log on to get started.